Tron: Critical response

 On the other hand, Variety disliked the film and said in its review, "Tron is loaded with visual delights but falls way short of the mark in story and viewer involvement.
 Screenwriter-director Steven Lisberger has adequately marshalled a huge force of technicians to deliver the dazzle, but even kids (and specifically computer game geeks) will have a difficult time getting hooked on the situations".
 In her review for The New York Times, Janet Maslin criticized the film's visual effects: "They're loud, bright and empty, and they're all this movie has to offer".
 The Washington Posts Gary Arnold wrote, "Fascinating as they are as discrete sequences, the computer-animated episodes don't build dramatically.
 They remain a miscellaneous form of abstract spectacle".
 In his review for The Globe and Mail, Jay Scott wrote, "It's got momentum and it's got marvels, but it's without heart; it's a visionary technological achievement without vision".

 Colin Greenland reviewed the home video release of Tron for Imagine magazine, and stated that "three plucky young programmers descend into the micro-world to battle the Master Control Program with a sacred frisbee.
 Loses much of its excitement on the little screen."

-On review aggregation website Rotten Tomatoes, the film holds a 61% rating based on the reviews of 159 critics.
+On review aggregation website Rotten Tomatoes, the film holds a 61% rating based on the reviews of 163 critics.
 The website's consensus states: "While not as dramatically strong as it is technologically, TRON is a visually stunning piece of science fiction that represents a landmark work in the history of computer animation."
 Metacritic gave the film a score of 58 based on 13 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-In the year it was released, the Academy of Motion Picture Arts and Sciences refused to nominate Tron for a special-effects Academy Award because, as director Steven Lisberger puts it, "The Academy thought we cheated by using computers".
+Despite the film being widely noted as having groundbreaking visual effects, it did not receive an Academy Award nomination for Best Visual Effects.
+Director Steven Lisberger speculated that voting members believed the production "cheated by using computers".
 The film did, however, earn Oscar nominations in the categories of Best Costume Design (Elois Jenssen and Rosanna Norton) and Best Sound (Michael Minkler, Bob Minkler, Lee Minkler, and James LaRue).